 - Annoying Younger Sibling: A variant.
 While he seems composed and kind at first, it soon becomes clear he's very immature.
-Upon exposing him as one of the ringleaders of FLIST, he freaks out and bans you for five weeks.
+Upon exposing him as one of the ringleaders of FLIST, he freaks out and bans you.

 - Bad Boss: He's the head of the programming side of Hypnospace, and your boss.
 He cares quite a lot about the service and wants to push it forward as the next step in technology.
 However, he is too focused upon the technological side of things, particularly his pet project Outlaw, and neglects the social and ethical responsibilities that come with his position.
 An early example is if you report the harassment on DarkTwilightTiff's page: Samantha correctly points out that Tiff was reposting harassment directed towards her, and therefore shouldn't accrue the penalty points (as if she was the culprit).
 Dylan's response is a big shrug, because Hypnospace doesn't have the functionality to report other users.
 Dylan's incompetence and lack of care for safety ultimately turns him into the Big Bad when he pushes a buggy build of Outlaw to live, and then blames the resulting deaths on an innocent kid.

 - Big Bad: Since Adrian barely has much direct influence over what's going on in Hypnospace, Dylan effectively serves as the main overarching antagonist, which comes to a head in the final act.